sthysel/ubuntu-mirror/README.md

 # Tool to mirror Ubuntu repos

-This tool mirrors Ubuntu repositries for use in Cobbler or other alternative local sources.
+This tool mirrors Ubuntu repositories for use in Cobbler or other alternative local sources.

 ## Assumptions

-* This tool will be run on a late Ubuntu server (It can be run on any machine that has `debmirror` installed, the recipie below needs to be tweeked for that)
+* This tool will be run on a late Ubuntu server (It can be run on any machine that has `debmirror` installed, the recipe below needs to be tweeked for that)
 * You have ~200G of disk space and bandwith available per release you want to mirror.
 Assuming both i686 and amd64 arches.

 ## Install